-- Ensure the correct tire pressure, 3.10 Tires, page 27.

-The distance between the brake shoe and the tire can be adjusted.
+- Ensure the correct tire pressure, 3.9 Tires, page 21. - The distance between the brake shoe and the tire can be adjusted.
 The adjustment must be carried out by an authorized dealer.

-The manual brakes (optional drum brake) are only accessible to the attendant; operate the handle (A) to lock the wheelchair in parking position.
+The manual brakes (optional drum brake) are only accessible to the attendant; operate the handles $(\widehat{\mathbb{A}})$ to lock or (\mathbb{B}) to unlock the wheelchair in parking position.

-- To apply the brake, pull the brake lever upwards as far as possible. - 2.
-To release the brake, push the brake lever downwards.
+- 1. To apply the brake, push the brake lever (A) downwards as far as possible. - 2.
+To release the brake, pull or push the brake lever ® upwards.